The news is out: millennials are buying homes, and the market is rapidly shifting in response.

 The NAR defines these as small, usually 1-2 bedroom homes with an average cost between 150-250,000 dollars.
 The reasoning goes that first-time homeowners will initially opt for a smaller house.
 Then, as incomes and family size increase, they’ll opt for a more expensive trade-up or premium home.

 There are indications, though, that starter homes may be a thing of the past.
-Particularly in the Bend and Eugene markets, available inventory of inexpensive homes is at an all-time low.
+Particularly in the Bend and Eugene markets, the available inventory of inexpensive homes is at an all-time low.
 Properties in the lower end of the market are inching closer to those in the middle.

 Further, fixer-uppers represent a significant portion of starter homes.
 These are especially unpopular among millennials: a TD Bank survey indicates that 78% of millennials are looking for homes that are move-in ready.
 Nationwide Mortgages reports that 48% of millennials who buy new constructions list avoiding renovations as the main perk, compared to just 34% of other buyers.